YottaDB/YDBDoc/ProgGuide/ioproc.rst

 [NO]EDITING Applies to: TRM

-Enables the EDITING mode for the $PRINCIPAL device.
+Enables the EDITING mode for the `$PRINCIPAL <isv.html#principal>`_ device.
 If you enable EDITING, YottaDB allows the use of the left and right cursor movement keys and certain <CTRL> characters within the current input line.
 You can recall the last input line using the up or down arrow key.
-The editing functions are the same as during direct mode command input as described in the "Line Editing" section of the "Operating & Debugging in Direct Mode" chapter except that backspace is not treated the same as the erase character from terminfo which is usually delete (ASCII 127).
+The editing functions are the same as during direct mode command input as described in the `Line Editing section of the Operating & Debugging in Direct Mode chapter <opdebug.html#line-editing>`_ except that backspace is not treated the same as the erase character from terminfo which is usually delete (ASCII 127).
 NOECHO disables EDITING mode.

-Set the environment variable ydb_principal_editing to specify the mode for EDITING.
-For example, ydb_principal_editing="EDITING" enables EDITING mode at YottaDB startup.
+Set the environment variable `ydb_principal_editing <../AdminOpsGuide/basicops.html#ydb-principal-editing>`_ to specify the mode for EDITING.
+For example, ``ydb_principal_editing="EDITING"`` enables EDITING mode at YottaDB startup.
 You can also specify the mode for INSERT.
-For example, ydb_principal_editing="NOINSERT:EDITING".
+For example, ``ydb_principal_editing="NOINSERT:EDITING"``.
 If you specify both modes then separate them with a colon (":") and put them in any order.

 By default, EDITING mode is disabled.